-For more information regarding the program, view the Plague & Tuscany brochure.
+For more information regarding the program, view the Plague & Tuscany online brochure.

 Most summer programs at the Villa are taught in English, although there are opportunities to engage with the Italian language on a daily basis.
 All courses offered on Villa summer programs are Georgetown courses, and students will receive credits and grades that will transfer automatically to their GU transcript and GPA.
 Additionally, courses offered at the Villa may fulfill major, minor and certificate, or other degree requirements, with appropriate approval from a student’s Dean or academic advisor.